sjbiaga/kittens/queens-3-trampoline/README.md

 }
 ```

-So let us compile this program into a state of the `FSM` (note that the `if-then-else` in the block cannot be yet evaluated
+There are no recursive invocations!
+So let us compile this program into a state of the `FSM` (note that the `if-then-else` in
-because it occurs in a function body not yet applied the argument to):
+the block cannot be yet evaluated because it occurs in a function body not yet applied the argument to):

 ```Scala
 FlatMap(Call { _ => tqueens(k, q.row x q.col + 1) }, { _ =>